-The ratio of the net assets to the value of past service liabilities is known as the funding level.
-A funding level of 100% indicates a balance between the net assets and the past service liabilities.
-The funding level of 112.8% shows that the Scheme had a surplus of assets compared to past service liabilities, as at 31 March 2015, under the valuation assumptions.
+The ratio of the net assets to the value of total liabilities is known as the funding level.
+A funding level of 100% indicates a balance between the net assets and liabilities of the Scheme at the date of valuation.
+The funding level of the Scheme at 31 March 2015 was 4.0%.
+This shows that the Scheme had significantly less net assets than liabilities at that date.
+Under section 60 of the Act, the benefits payable by the Scheme are guaranteed by the Crown.